xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Some of the other audio applications are ``app_slicekit_loudness``, ``app_slicekit_short_delay``, ``app_slicekit_short_reverb``.

    * The loudness application increases the perceived loudness, without increasing the maximum volume.
-See doc_quickstart/quickstart_loudness.rst
+Loudness sliceKIT Audio Demo
    * The short delay application creates a multiple echo effect, by storing audio in local memory.
-See doc_quickstart/quickstart_short_delay.rst
+Short-Delay sliceKIT Audio Demo
    * The short reverb application is an example of a more complex application running 4 cores, and combining the biquad, loudness and short-delay modules to create room-sizes up to about 36 meters (for a stereo channel at 48 kHz).
-See doc_quickstart/quickstart_reverb_short.rst
+Short-Reverb sliceKIT Audio Demo